bimobject/docs/docs/documentation/getting-started/workflow-overview.md

 # Workflow overview

-EandoX is designed to make it easy to maintain, inspect and update your products supply chain data.

-In most manufacturing processes, you typically have at least one supplier from whom you order components.
-If you use supplier-sourced components in your products, you can either create all products and components yourself or invite your suppliers to join the EandoX.
-This will allow them to create and share the components you order from them.
-By requesting suppliers to create these components, you ensure that the data is accurate, and any updates they make to their manufacturing processes will automatically update in your products over time.
+EandoX simplifies how you maintain, inspect, and update your product's supply chain data.
+The platform is flexible and scalable, adapting to any stage of your sustainability journey with incremental implementation options.
+We've put special emphasis on making it easy to collect accurate data from your suppliers, as that is often the most time-consuming and error prone part of the process.

+### Supplier products

+Most manufacturing processes involve components from suppliers.
+When using these supplier-sourced components (also called **Supplier products**), you can either create the product data yourself or invite your suppliers to join EandoX and let them share their component data directly.

+When suppliers create their own **supplier products**, you get accurate data that automatically updates whenever they modify their manufacturing processes.

+### Data from EPDs

+In addition to supplier data, EandoX includes data from Environmental Product Declarations (EPDs).
+These are standardized documents that provide verified environmental impact information for products.
+Each EPD is created by manufacturers, independently verified by third-party organizations and imported by the EandoX team.

 ## Quick terminology